garontherocks/sdet-portfolio/README.md

 - Use of POM for reusability and readability
 - Clear test case naming and separation of concerns
 - Readable, self-contained specs
-- Avoiding hardcoded values via fixtures
+- Avoiding hardcoded values via centralized test data

 ## License